Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 the Prefix Tree, this occurs once all certificate chains stored in the subtree have expired.

-**Bandwidth.** A TLS server maintaining a valid proof of inclusion for a single certificate chain is expected to make the following requests to a Transparency
+**Bandwidth.** A TLS server maintaining a valid inclusion proof for a single certificate chain is expected to make the following requests to a Transparency
 Log: